Have some questions about Park Maui? Check out our FAQs

 No. The County of Maui does not charge entry fees at beaches.

-Yes, the PARK MAUI program will offer employees convenient, accessible, and affordable parking options at designated locations.
-In Wailuku, Wells Street, ‘Iao Theater Parking lot and the new Wailuku Garage will be utilized.
+Yes, the Park Maui program offers employees convenient, accessible, and affordable parking options in the new four-level Wailuku Garage.

-The proposed rate for an employee parking permit is $30 per month.
-A low-income rate option of $10 per month will also be offered for those who qualify.
-Location and rates are subject to Maui County Council approval.
+Effective July 1, 2024, the rate for an Employee Parking Permit is $30 per month.
+A low-income rate option of $10 per month will also be offered available for those who qualify.

 Paid parking and parking permit revenue will be deposited into a parking revenue fund.
 This will be a revolving fund with the purpose of providing funding for the County’s parking operation including maintenance, repair, security, safety, improvement, equipment, beautification, staffing, and other costs related to providing County parking services.
 Once those costs have been fully met, any surplus monies within the fund may also be applied towards the maintenance of County parks, transportation programs or infrastructure, business district management, and cultural and environmental sites.